Onovae/event-management-api-system/README.md

 On startup, 3 speakers are preloaded into the system.

+UUIDs are used as unique identifiers across all resources.

+All endpoints return appropriate status codes.

+Error handling is implemented for not found, inactive users, and duplicate registrations.

 🧑‍💻 Author
 Built by Maureen Onovae as part of ALTSCHOOL Examination project,

 📄 License
 This project is open-source and free to use under the MIT License.

+These versions reflect Pydantic v2 compatibility and email-validator required for EmailStr.